 Does the Hyperx Quadcast Work With Any Boom Arm?

-The HyperX Quadcast is a long, lightweight microphone that can be mounted to almost any boom arm on the market.
-Here are some recommendations from some customers:
+The HyperX Quadcast is a long, lightweight microphone that can be mounted on almost any boom arm on the market.
+Here are some recommendations from customers

 - PylePro – Suspension Boom Scissor Microphone Stand with Shock Mount Holder

 - Rating: 4.1 out of 5 stars with 117 reviews 4.1 (117)

 - Rating: 3.8 out of 5 stars with 202 reviews 3.8 (202)